Hindu pilgrimage sites in India: Vaishno Devi Temple (Jammu)

-Vaishno Devi Temple, also known as the Shri Mata Vaishno Devi Temple and Vaishno Devi Bhavan, is a Hindu mandir (temple) located in Katra, Jammu and Kashmir, dedicated to Vaishno Devi, a manifestation of Durga.
-It is located on the Trikuta mountain at 5,000 feet elevation.
-The Shakti tradition considers it to be a Shakti Pitha.
+Vaishno Devi Temple, also known as the Shri Mata Vaishno Devi Temple and Vaishno Devi Bhavan, is a Hindu temple located in Katra, Jammu and Kashmir, dedicated to Vaishno Devi, a manifestation of Durga.
+It is located on the Trikuta Mountain at 5,000 feet.
+The Shakti tradition considers it to be a Shakta pitha.
 The temple is governed by the Shri Mata Vaishno Devi Shrine Board (SMVDSB) and has been chaired by the Governor of Jammu and Kashmir since August 1986.

-It is one of the most popular Hindu pilgrimage sites in north-west India, with millions of devotees visiting the hill temple annually.
+Millions of devotees visit the temple annually.
 In 2018, the Vaishno Devi shrine reported that it had received 8.5 million pilgrims that year.